 The Thirty Years’ War was a series of wars in Central Europe between 1618 and 1648.
 Although it seems to be mainly based on religion (Protestant and Catholic conflict) indeed it has started the birth process of the national state.
-In this war the religion used by certain power of the Europe as an intervention tool.
+In this war the religion used by certain power of Europe as an intervention tool.
 When the war ended the fighting forces needed a city to negotiate peace.
-The city of the peace would be Münster & Osnabrück.
+The city of peace would be Münster & Osnabrück.

-Münster becomes a neutral convention town; representatives of the belligerent powers negotiate within the city as of 1643/44.
+Münster becomes a neutral convention town; the representatives of the belligerent powers negotiate within the city as of 1643/44.
 The reason for the election of these cities (including Osnabrück) was to be found in the middle of the road between the Swedish and French capitals.
-The treaty which is made peace possible was signed by sovereigns and envoys, at Münster’s Town Hall (Friedenssaal) on October 24th 1648.
+The treaty which made peace possible was signed by sovereigns and envoys, at Münster’s Town Hall (Friedenssaal) on October 24th, 1648.
 That’s the story of that famous picture.

 ‘’The treaties became a pillar of the international law and relations that last till today.
-The Peace of Westphalia is a key event in European history, the end of the Thirty-Year War, which involved most of the great powers of Europe, and of the Eighty-Year war between Netherlands and Spain.
+The Peace of Westphalia is a key event in European history, the end of the Thirty-Year War, which involved most of the great powers of Europe, and of the Eighty-Year war between the Netherlands and Spain.
 The event exemplifies a moment in modern European history when peace was agreed through diplomatic negotiations, not force.
 Religious tolerance was accepted as the basis of international relations.’’
 (EU Report)

 - Sovereign rights for peripheral states were secured.
 Specially, The German principalities secured their autonomy.

 - The Münster and Osnabrück Agreements were not allowed to speak to the papal representative.
-The influence of the papacy on the kingdoms came to end.
+The influence of the papacy on the kingdoms came to an end.
 The system is secularized.

 History Today : Richard Cavendish’s article